lawndoc/jaws/jawsVM/README.md

 ## Instruction Modification Parameter (IMP)

-The IMP is the first part of a jaws instruction.
+The IMP is the first part of a Jaws instruction.
 The command following it will be interpreted differently depending on which IMP is selected.
 The chart below illustrates each IMP:

 `[Space][Space]` Stack Manipulation